apk8s/k3s-gitlab/README.md

 # k3s + Gitlab

-**Work in progress.**
+This document outlines the steps for utilizing [k3s] to manage a self-hosted [Gitlab] instance.
+This may be beneficial for individuals and organizations already leveraging [Kubernetes] for platform development.
+Many applications such as [Gitlab] do not need sophisticated compute clusters to operate, yet [k3s] allows us to achieve additional continuity in the management of development operations. [k3s], although slim-down, is a fully functional [Kubernetes].

-Utilizing [k3s] to manage a self-hosted [Gitlab] instance is for individuals and organizations already leveraging [Kubernetes] for platform development.
-Many applications such as [Gitlab] do not need sophisticated compute clusters to operate, yet [k3s] allows us to achieve continuity in the management of all development operations. [k3s], although slim-down, is a fully functional [Kubernetes].
 Containers have made applications like [Gitlab] incredibly portable, [Kubernetes] brings that portability to container management and [k3s] makes that portability available at the smallest of scale.

 This document outlines a process for setting up a Gitlab instance in a single custom node Kubernetes ([k3s]) cluster on [Vultr].
 However, there is very little difference in utilizing other vendors, such as [Digital Ocean] or [Linode].